uclaopt/TMAC/doc/source/index.rst

 ..
-MOTAC documentation master file, created by sphinx-quickstart on Sun Apr 26 14:49:05 2015.
+TMAC documentation master file, created by sphinx-quickstart on Sun Apr 26 14:49:05 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to MOTAC's documentation!
+Welcome to TMAC's documentation!
 #####################################

 .. toctree::